 Be careful you probably can’t eat just one of these decadent thin mint truffles. !!

-Place the cupcake filled with truffles in a bag and you have the perfect gift or party favor.
+Last time I made these I placed the cupcake filled with truffles in a bag and you have the perfect gift or party favor.

 - 9 oz box of Thin Mints